PerMedCoE/drug-synergies-workflow/README.md

 ### Resources

-The ``Resources`` folder contains the building blocks assets and images, and a small dataset.
+The ``Resources`` folder contains a small dataset for testing purposes.

 ### Tests